Oneflow-Inc/libai/docs/source/tutorials/basics/Evaluation.md

 ```

 ## Run Evaluator Manually
-For checking your evaluator code outside `LiBai`, use the methods of evaluators manually:
+To check your evaluator code outside `LiBai`, use the methods of evaluators manually:
 ``` Python
 def get_all_inputs_outputs():
   for data in data_loader: